San Francisco United Democratic Club

 Section 1.
 Elected Officers

-- The Elected Officers of this Club shall be: President, Vice President of Leadership Development, Vice President of Political Engagement, Vice President of Member Engagement, Vice President of Communications, Vice President of Events, and the Vice President of Finance.
+- The Elected Officers of this Club shall be: President, Vice President of Political Engagement, Vice President of Member Engagement, Vice President of Communications, Vice President of Events, Vice President of Internal Operations, and the Vice President of Finance.

-- Each Elected Officer shall lead a Board Committee of the same name: President Committee, Leadership Development Committee, Political Committee, Membership Engagement Committee, Communications Committee, Events Committee and Finance Committee.
+- Each Elected Officer shall lead a Board Committee of the same name: President’s Committee, Political Committee, Membership Engagement Committee, Communications Committee, Events Committee, Internal Operations Committee, and Finance Committee.

 Section 2.
 Appointed Officers